 Using K-moments, as we have seen, we can estimate moments of very high orders, which are particularly useful for the study of extremes, as well as for simulation from nonnormal distributions (Koutsoyiannis and Dimitriadis, 2021, and section 7.4 below).
 Yet we can employ the K-moments of orders p from 1 to 4, to derive summary statistics, such as in the classical moments.
 To define the summary statistics based on K-moments, earlier studies have enrolled the notion of hypercentral K-moments (Koutsoyiannis, 2019a), or the notion of the discrete derivative of K-moments at zero (Koutsoyiannis, 2023).
-Here we use a much more intuitive and parsimonious approach based on the geometric relationships shown in Figure 6.9, which shows the ordering of the first four upper and lower K-moments.
-The resulting summary statistics are as follows.
+Here we use a much more intuitive and parsimonious approach (Koutsoyiannis, 2025).